The-XSS-Rat/SecurityTesting/HuntingCheckList.md

 https://www.youtube.com/watch?v=ImqLlFMQrwQ

-Cookie
+**Cookie**

+*Tips*
-Httponly flag?
+- Httponly flag?
-Secure flag?
+- Secure flag?
-Is the domain of the cookie checked?
+- Is the domain of the cookie checked?
-	If not You can write a cookie to a subpath and it will append that to the request Is cookie reflected in URL GET parameter?
+	- If not You can write a cookie to a subpath and it will append that to the request
+- Is cookie reflected in URL GET parameter?

 IDOR
 Try directly going to objects that you have no right to that are on the same level of authentication as the user